-Arterial or annular/crescent wicks have traditionally been the default design for spacecraft nuclear reactors due to their ability to carry significant power; however, de-priming of the artery due to NCG generation is a potential problem.
-If vapor or non-condensable gas (NCG) is generated in the artery of a sintered arterial heat pipe, or the liquid gap of annular and crescent wicks, it will hinder liquid return flow through the artery and will therefore deprime the heat pipe.
+Arterial heat pipes have traditionally, been the default design for spacecraft nuclear reactors due to their ability to carry significant power; however, de-priming of the artery due to NCG generation due to radiation in a nuclear reactor is a serious potential problem.
+If vapor or non-condensable gas (NCG) is generated in the artery of a sintered arterial heat pipe, it will hinder liquid return flow through the artery and will therefore de-prime the heat pipe.
 There is no method to remove the vapor or NCG from the artery once the heat pipe is operating; therefore re-priming the heat pipe becomes impossible.